Hakuna Matata (song)

-"Hakuna Matata" is a song from Disney's 32nd animated feature The Lion King.
+"Hakuna Matata" is a song from Disney's 1994 animated feature film The Lion King.
 The music was written by Elton John with lyrics by Tim Rice.
-The song is based on Timon and Pumbaa's catchphrase in the movie, Hakuna matata, a Swahili phrase meaning "No worry(s)".
-It is characterized by its simple 4/4 time, upbeat message and catchy lyrics.
+The song is based on Timon and Pumbaa's catchphrase in the movie, Hakuna matata, a Swahili phrase meaning "No worries".

+Rhythm of the Pride Lands edition

+The second version of "Hakuna Matata" (sung by Jimmy Cliff and Lebo M) is a single from the 1995 soundtrack Rhythm of the Pride Lands.

+The Lion King 1½ (2004)

+The third version of "Hakuna Matata" (sung once again by Lane and Sabella, but this time without Weaver or Williams) is from the 2004 The Lion King 1½: Songs From Timon and Pumbaa's Hilarious Adventure based on the sequel to the original film and second film.
+Released on February 10, 2004, same release as the film.

+The Lion King (2019)

+The fourth version of "Hakuna Matata" (sung by Billy Eichner as Timon, with Seth Rogen as Pumbaa, JD McCrary as young Simba and Donald McKinley Glover Jr. as adult Simba) is a song from the remake film.

 Music

 The song's music and melody were composed by Elton John, with lyrics by Tim Rice.
-In the film the song is sung by Timon the Meerkat (voiced by Nathan Lane), Pumbaa the Warthog (voiced by Ernie Sabella), and Simba, a young lion voiced by Jason Weaver (singing voice as a cub) and Joseph Williams (singing voice as an adult).
-Taking place after the death of Mufasa, it features Timon and Pumbaa, the two main comedy characters in the film, talking to Simba about moving forward from their troubled pasts and forgetting their worries, and Simba grows from cub to adult as the song progresses.
+In the film the song is sung by Timon (voiced by Nathan Lane), Pumbaa (voiced by Ernie Sabella), and Simba, a young lion voiced by Jason Weaver (singing voice as a cub) and Joseph Williams (singing voice as an adult).
+Taking place after Mufasa's death, it features Timon and Pumbaa, the two main comic relief characters in the film, talking to Simba about moving forward from their troubled pasts and forgetting their worries, and Simba grows from cub to adult as the song progresses.
 The song also provides a backstory for Pumbaa, explaining that he was ostracized from animal society for his excessive flatulence.
 It makes use of a large proportion of the orchestra as well as many other more unusual instruments including an elaborate drum kit.
 Rice is said to have got the idea for the lyrics for the song from watching the comedy series Bottom and at one point wanted the show's stars Rik Mayall and Adrian Edmondson to play Timon and Pumbaa.

 A second version of the song, produced for the companion album Rhythm of the Pride Lands, was performed by Jimmy Cliff featuring Lebo M. This version has a slightly modified, previously unreleased verse focusing on Timon's past.
 It was partially rewritten with a different instrument arrangement, but remains very similar to the original.
 This version of the song was released as a single with "He Lives in You" as a B-side and was ultimately used in the Broadway theatrical version of The Lion King.